kath0809/kath0809/README.md

 👩‍🎓 I'm in my last year of a three-year bachelor's degree in Information technology - Frontend and mobile development 📱

+📍 Currently developing an iOS application that features Norwegian attractions on an interactive map.

+🤫 I'm also crafting my personal portfolio, so stay tuned for updates!

 ---

 🔭 This autumn I am learning: